Privacy Policy

 In this policy the following definitions shall have the following meanings:

-EEA: the 28 countries in the EU, and Iceland, Liechtenstein and Norway.
+• EEA: the 27 countries in the EU, and United Kingdom, Iceland, Liechtenstein and Norway.

 Personal Data: any information identifying a Data Subject or information relating to a Data Subject that we can identify (directly or indirectly) from that data alone or in combination with other identifiers we possess or can reasonably access.
 Personal Data includes Special Categories of Personal Data and Pseudonymised Personal Data but excludes anonymous data or data that has had the identity of an individual permanently removed.
 Personal data can be factual (for example, a name, email address, location or date of birth) or an opinion about that person’s actions or behaviour.